jffelix/VueJS-Music-Player/README.md

 ## How to run application
 - Navigate to the vuejs-music-player folder
-- Run "npm run serve"
+- Run "npm run serve" in the Terminal
 - Open Google Chrome and navigate to given link for localhost